CoderGarm/spacebattle/data/event-notes.md

 ### Kersey's naval bases

 It is pretty recommended to scout the positions in beforehand - the intel data is obviously only an estimation.
+Regarding the gathered intel data the Kersey Association has developed an infrastructure program.

 | Planet        |          System          | Goal Category |
 |:--------------|:------------------------:|:-------------:|